 Day 1: A Rocky Mountain Welcome

 As the western gateway to Rocky Mountain National Park, Grand County represents the "quiet side" of this popular destination.
 Although Trail Ridge Road, the summer access from Estes Park, is closed during the winter, the park can still be enjoyed from Grand Lake.
 Weather permitting, the Kawuneeche Visitor Center is open during the winter and serves as the base for snowshoe and cross country tours into the park's trails.

 Whether your style is alpine or Nordic, Grand County is home to some of the country's best ski resorts, so this is definitely the place to enjoy some fine Rocky Mountain skiing.
 Winter Park Resort has been offering family-style skiing since 1940, and now covers nearly 3,000 acres.
 Ski Granby Ranch specializes in the intimate family experience.
 If you'd rather strap on some skinny skis, you can choose from Devil's Thumb Ranch, YMCA of the Rockies/Snow Mountain Ranch, C Lazy U Ranch, Ski at Granby Ranch, Grand Lake Touring Center and Latigo Ranch — or strike out on your own on the backcountry trails on our many local public lands.

 Day 3: A Day Off

 Time to relax and enjoy some local flavor.
 Grand Lake and Winter Park offer some fine shopping opportunities, while local dining runs the gamut from casual family pizzerias to romantic, upscale dinners for two.
 Even during the winter, the Hot Sulphur Springs Resort is a great place to relax and enjoy the healing hot waters in a rugged canyon of the Colorado River.
-In the evening, head to Winter Park for a movie, a performance or some live blues at Smokin' Moe's.
+In the evening, head to Winter Park for a movie or live music at a local bar.

 Day 4: Snowmobiling